Nobody Wants to Die

-Nobody Wants to Die is a 2024 adventure video game developed by Polish studio Critical Hit Games and published by Plaion for PlayStation 5, Windows and Xbox Series X/S.
+Nobody Wants to Die is a 2024 adventure video game developed by Critical Hit Games and published by Plaion.
+It was released on 17 July 2024 for PlayStation 5, Windows and Xbox Series X/S.

 Gameplay

 Nobody Wants to Die is an adventure game in a first-person perspective, in which players interact with other characters and investigate crime scenes to gather evidence.
 Players can interact with and question characters with a choice of multiple dialogue options.
 Investigation involves the use of several tools to locate items of evidence at a crime scene, including a Reconstructor to visualise recorded footage of events at a scene.
 Clues are depicted on an evidence board, with the game questioning players to make the correct inferences from items of evidence.

 Plot

-The game is set in New York City in the year 2239, in a future where technology has developed a method to provide humans with eternal life by storing a person's consciousness in a memory bank and switching them between bodies.
+The game is set in New York City in the year 2329, in a future where technology has developed a method to provide humans with eternal life by storing a person's consciousness in a memory bank and switching them between bodies.
 The player assumes the role of James Karra, a detective in the Mortality Department, who is investigating a series of murders perpetrated by a serial killer targeting the elite of the city.
 When Karra is instructed by his boss to report the latest murder as an accident, he decides to investigate further.
 The game features multiple endings based on player choices made throughout play.